Asymmetric thin-shell wormholes in the Kalb-Ramond background: Observational characteristics and extra photon rings: The Optical Appearance of an ATSW

-in which, $r_h$ represents the event horizon radius.
+In which, $r_h$ represents the event horizon radius.
 The radiation peak is achieved at $r=r_h$, and then decreases as $r$ increases, approaching zero.
-There is no radiation emission within the photon unstable orbit.
 The image of radiation model $B$ is shown in Fig.~\ref{A9}~(b), where the decline in radiation value with increasing r is more gradual compared to radiation model $A$.
 Additionally, we have plotted the optical appearance of black holes with the same mass parameter and radiation model B in the first row of Fig.~\ref{A11}~.
-For better comparison, we have performed numerical simulations of the observational intensity, density distribution, and local density distribution of ATSW using model $B$, as shown in the second row of Figure 10.
-It can be observed that there is partial overlap in the regions of the direct radiation ring, lens ring, and photon ring in ATSW.
-The direct ring in ATSW starts radiating at $b_1 \simeq 2.7449 M_1$.
-Interestingly, the lens ring encompasses the photon ring, collectively forming a multi-layered bright ring feature, as illustrated in Fig.~\ref{A11}~(e) and ~(f).
+For better comparison, we have adopted a numerical method to calculate the observational intensity, intensity distribution, and local intensity distribution of an ATSW using model $B$, as shown in the second row of Figure 10.
+It can be observed that there is partial overlap in the regions of the direct radiation ring, lens ring, and photon ring in the ATSW.
+The direct ring in the ATSW starts radiating at $b_1 \simeq 2.7449 M_1$.
+Interestingly, the lens ring encompasses the photon ring, collectively forming a multi-layered bright ring feature, as illustrated in Figs.~\ref{A11}~(e) and ~\ref{A11}~(f).

 The difference between radiation models $A$ and $B$ lies in the fact that model $A$ exhibits two additional photon rings near the critical curves at $b_1 \simeq 3.7221 M_1$ and $b_1 \simeq 4.9676 M_1$, whereas model $B$ presents an additional lens ring between the critical curves at $b_1 \simeq 3.7164 M_1$ and $b_1 \simeq 5.1139 M_1$.
 Consequently, this enhances the observational intensity of ATSW.